cooper/wikifier/doc/configuration.md

 store your wiki configuration file at a path outside of the wiki root, just in case it contains sensitive information.
-If you are using a wiki server, the path of each wiki's configuration file is defined in the server configuration using the `server.wiki.[name].config` option.
-If you are using Wikifier::Wiki directly, the path to the wiki configuration must be provided to the
+If you are using a wiki server, the path of each wiki's configuration file is defined in the server configuration using the [`server.wiki.[name].config`](#serverwikinameconfig) option.
+If you are using Wikifier::Wiki directly, the path to the wiki configuration must be provided to the constructor:
-constructor:
 ```perl
 my $wiki = Wikifier::Wiki->new(config_file => '/home/www/mywiki/wiki.conf');
 ```